Gremlinq/ExRam.Gremlinq/README.md

         .Where(t => new[] { 36, 37, 38 }.Contains(t.Age))
         .ToArray();

-### Development
+## Development

 The library is still under development.
 The API might change without notice.
-Help on this project is appreciated!
+Help on this project is greatly appreciated!
+Check out the [issues labelled 'up-for-grabs'](https://github.com/ExRam/ExRam.Gremlinq/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs) or file your own and tackle them!

-### Acknowledgements
+## Acknowledgements

 The graphic on top of this page is a trademark of the Apache Software Foundation/Apache TinkerPop.